 It is reductive, perhaps, but it meshes well with Montellier's approach, particularly as she begins acknowledging her writer's prior book in the context of her own.
 Look at the circular panel 4.
 Along the bottom: "CRUMB."

-It is another paraphrase; Montellier is not tracing, but drawing Crumb’s own work into her own.
+It is another paraphrase; Montellier is not tracing, but drawing Crumb's own work into her own.
 In this way, she facilitates both context and criticism.
-Context from taking an illustration of Kafka’s real-life meetings with authors and intellectuals and casting them as Joseph K.’s drinking buddies, so that these small interactions with people interested in Kafka’s writing — indeed, with Max Brod, who would defy his friend’s wishes and publish his works instead of destroying them after his death — are a corollary, palliative relief from the agony that haunted Kafka/K. Criticism from looking to the whole page, introducing Kafka’s great love, Milena Jesenska, and pasting her own abridgement down next to a grinning, dialogue-free nudie-cutie, mid-transformation into death itself.
-The artist is cognizant, I will guess, of the presence of women in Kafka’s work as extant only so that he might be affected and duly reminded of his fragility.
+Context from taking an illustration of Kafka's real-life meetings with authors and intellectuals and casting them as Joseph K.'s drinking buddies, so that these small interactions with people interested in Kafka's writing -- indeed, with Max Brod, who would defy his friend's wishes and publish his works instead of destroying them after his death -- are a corollary, palliative relief from the agony that haunted Kafka/K. The criticism comes from looking to the whole Crumb page, introducing Kafka's great love, Milena Jesenska, which Montellier then pastes down in abridgement next to a grinning, dialogue-free nudie-cutie, mid-transformation into death itself.
+The artist is cognizant, I will guess, of the presence of women in Kafka's work as extant only so that he might be affected and duly reminded of his fragility.

 And what does that say of Robert Crumb?